Eventact Arrival: Cloud-Based Check-in and Badge Printing

 Arrival Settings in Back Office

-The Eventact back office serves as the central hub for managing event check-in.
+The Eventact back office serves as the central hub for event check-in management.
 Event managers can configure Arrival Desks and Kiosks in advance and monitor real-time check-in activity during the event.

 Real-time monitoring includes the total number of arrivals, the number of badges printed per desk, and the status of active printers and stations.